Vancouver Drum Lessons

 Best Drum Lesson Value And Service

-In the course of over 20 years as a drum teacher I’ve worked for some of the biggest and most successful music lessons studios in Vancouver, North Vancouver and Burnaby.
+In the course of over 25 years as a drum teacher I’ve worked for some of the biggest and most successful music lessons studios in Vancouver, North Vancouver and Burnaby.
 During that time I became very aware of the frustrations experienced by students and/or parents as it relates to Big Studio policies

-• High rates and added fees.
+• Contracts and added fees.

 • Lost lesson time from students being booked back to back.